You have two or more Raspberry Pi at home?

 print("Hello")

-- Make sure that your script works with Python
+- Make sure your script is working directly with Python:

 python test.py